Overrated Tourist Destinations

 Red Square

 Moscow’s jewel is a must-see for most visitors.
-But be warned: it’s just a square.
+But be warned: It’s just a square.
 There’s not much in there besides huge crowds.
 The better idea is to visit the old buildings around it and nearby, and snap photos of the skyline from outside of it.

 Since construction scaffolding there seems to have become a new constant for Russia and it’s particularly dense around here, there’s even more reason to appreciate it from afar.